 This post made Endless Simmer’s stuffing roundup and was also on the Huffington Post site, so it clearly has to be mentioned.
 If you have leftovers, you can even “recycle” them into croutons.

 Just thinking about this pot pie comforts me.
 Each time I make it, I’m surprised anew at how good it is.
 There are only two of us at home these days, but this pie doesn’t last long.
-Mr. GFE doesn’t eat seconds often (hence, his slimmer physique), but he can’t resist with this pot pie.
-The fact that it’s gluten free, dairy free, and can also be made vegan is no deterrent to at all to his carnivorous self.
+Mr. GFE doesn’t eat seconds often (hence, his slimmer physique), but he can’t resist when it comes to this pot pie.
+The fact that it’s gluten-free, dairy-free, and can also be made vegan is no deterrent at at all to his carnivorous self.

 It’s hard to go back to traditional banana bread after you make this recipe.
 Some choose to call it cake.
 It’s one of those debates that you won’t mind having over and over again.
 Of course, taste testing will be required each time!

-“Crustless Fudge pie was the biggest star [for the recipes I adopted of yours for Thanksgiving].
+“Crustless Fudge pie was the biggest star of yours for Thanksgiving.
 The family ate it all up and never suspected it was GF.
-This one worked just great at altitude (we are at 7,000ft).
+This one worked just great at altitude (we are at 7,000 ft).
 People decided it was more of a brownie than a pie, but they didn’t care what they called it as they ate it all up.”

-Shared for Iris’ (The Daily Dietribe) Gluten-Free Fall Specials series, these squares are a chewy, gooey treat that have “stick to your ribs” appeal because of the oatmeal.
-Find the recipe here.
+Originally shared in my friend Iris Higgins‘ Fall treats series, these squares are chewy, gooey treats that have that “stick to your ribs” appeal because of the oatmeal factor.
 These squares are especially nice when paired with gluten-free, dairy-free Coffee Ice Cream.

 “My Mother-in-law and I just made this with a little twist.
-Since … strawberries are in abundance at the Farmer’s Market, we made a strawberry version of this and used your almond flour and honey recipe for the crust (I buy Digestive Wellness Almond flour in bulk, so I use it for most of my pie crusts).
+Since … strawberries are in abundance at the Farmer’s Market, we made a strawberry version of this and used your almond flour and honey recipe for the crust (I buy Digestive Wellness Almond flour (now rebranded as Wellbee’s) in bulk, so I use it for most of my pie crusts).
 That “whipped cream” turned out so yummy!
-You know, It is no wonder that I never have time to test my own recipes.
+You know, it is no wonder that I never have time to test my own recipes.
 Everyone else’s always sound so good that I always end up making those instead!!” … and

-When Cheryl adopted me for Sea’s Adopt a Gluten-Free Blogger event (adoptions for January now open here!), she made a very “sweet” version of the Blueberry Honey Pie.
+When Cheryl adopted me for Sea’s Adopt a Gluten-Free Blogger event, she made a very “sweet” version of the Blueberry Honey Pie.
 (But, not sweet in a sugary way … take a peek.)
 Cheryl said: “Since I needed to bring it to work, I opted for little pie crust hearts on top rather than the whipped cream, since I wasn’t sure how stable the whipped cream would be at room temp.
 I made it for a co-workers’ birthday, and he loved it, as did everyone else.
 I also made a mini pie for my honey, who is a blueberry-avore.
 He adored it, too.
 The honey added a delightful dimension of brightness.”

 7. Crab Claws

 This punch is our favorite summer cocktail when serving guests.
 (With a slight tweak, this recipe becomes Reindeer Antlers punch for the holidays.)
-Adorable Tinsley (Celiebo) filmed a video making and enjoying Crab Claws with her girlfriends on her vlog.
+If you’re a steamed crab lover, you’ll note that the color is identical to that of steamed crabs.
+And oh, how well, it goes with fresh steamed crabs!

 This soup is the definition of comfort food and can be made so quickly.
 You can easily double or triple the amount to feed a crowd.
 There are leftovers when I make this for the two of us, but most families report that they happily eat the whole pot of soup in one evening.
 I recently made a dairy-free version of this soup, adding minced clams and clam broth, and turned it into Quick and Easy New England Clam Chowder.